Challengermode/CoreRcon/README.md

 });
 ```

+##Todo
+[] Add an option to disable multi packet response for games without support for it.

 ## Troubleshooting
 ### Can't install via NuGet
 > "Could not install package 'CoreRCON X.X.X'.
 You are trying to install this package into a project that targets '.NETFramework,Version=vy.y.y', but the package does not contain any assembly references or content files that are compatible with that framework.
 For more information, contact the package author."